7 Weekly Financial Fixes That Take 30 Minutes or Less

 Here’s a not-so-private secret: The smaller-name carriers simply pay a usage fee to the big brand carriers to access their networks.
 They charge a quarter of the price for the same network service.
 Why?
 Because the big name companies spend massive amounts on advertising campaigns to build their brand name.
 Don’t fall for it.

 Find a company that lets you swap out sim cards and use unlocked phones.
 Spend $35/month and use whatever phone you want, instead of nearly $150/month on a phone artificially locked to one carrier.

 Companies love the subscription sales model.
 They only have to convert customers once, and they keep making money from them every month!

 Break the cycle.
 Look over your monthly spending and highlight all subscriptions in red.
 Which ones do you actually use every day?
 Every week?
 Every month?

 Classic example: gym memberships.
-They cost from $40 to over $100/month, yet a study published by Statistic Brain showed a shocking 63 percent of members never even go to the gym.
+They cost between $40-100/month, yet a shocking 67% of gym members never go to the gym.

 Keep your monthly statements handy—you’ll need them tomorrow.